gopalakrishnaPala/az204/Compute/Functions/samples/Functions/HttpTrigger/README.md

 # HTTP Trigger
 An HTTP trigger is a trigger that executes a function when it receives an HTTP request.

-## Have following capabilities and customizations
+## HTTP trigger functions have following capabilities and customizations
 - Provide authorized access by supplying keys.
 - Restrict which HTTP words are supported.
 - Return back data to caller.